Integrating Video Cloud with Salesforce

 Audience will then pass the value along to Salesforce as another field that is synced.

+If your Salesforce connection is configured to use Manual viewer identification, it's up to you to identify viewers.
 For viewer tracking to occur, the user id should be passed as a URL parameter on the page that is displaying the video.
 Two URL parameters are supported:

 - bcemail - To pass the viewer's email address